 |Flower Color||White, Pink, Red, Yellow, Lavender|

 Common Hollyhock Care

 These adaptable plants can grow in a range of conditions but aren't fans of wet winter soils.
-Select a sheltered site to minimize the chances of the tall plants facing damage or requiring staking.
+Hollyhocks grow on strong, sturdy stems which will stay upright without staking when planted in a sheltered spot.
+With large, showy blooms in a range of colors, this old-fashioned favorite is eye-catching when planted at the back of a border or along a fence or wall.
 Space your common hollyhocks far enough apart when planting to promote good air circulation and reduce problems with the fungal disease rust.
-Positioning them around 18 inches apart should be adequate.
+Positioning them about 18 inches apart should be adequate.

 Although common hollyhocks can tolerate partial shade, they prefer a warm, full sun position.
 Too much shade will result in these tall plants flopping over, but excessively hot, dry weather can cause lower leaves to wither and die.

 Part of the appeal of common hollyhocks is their ability to succeed in most soils.
 They prefer fertile, heavy soils, but, providing you enrich poor soils with organic matter, your plants should still do well.

 Common hollyhocks prefer evenly moist conditions, but wet winter soils are problematic.
 If your soil is not draining well during a wet winter, you could amend it with compost to improve air circulation and drainage.
 Water the roots and not the leaves of this plant, as wet leaves promote problems with the fungal diseases these plants are susceptible to.

 Hardy down to about 5 degrees Fahrenheit, hollyhocks are pretty cold tolerant.
 However, early frosts can damage the flowers.
 Ideal daytime temperatures for flowering plants are around 65 to 70 degrees Fahrenheit.